-Note 5.
+Note 6.
 License Agreement

 In May 2020, the Company licensed certain intellectual property, know-how and clinical trial data from Vernalis Development Limited ("Vernalis").
-The initial consideration in exchange for the license was \$150,000 and was recorded as research and development expense in a prior period.
+The initial consideration in exchange for the license was approximately \$0.2 million and was recorded as research and development expense in the statement of operations for the period from April 23, 2020 (inception) to June 30, 2020.
 The license term shall continue unless and until terminated for cause or insolvency, with 60 days' prior notice by the Company, or until such time as all royalties and other sums cease to be payable in accordance with the terms of the agreement.
-The Company is required to pay development milestone payments related to clinical trials and granting of marketing authorization ranging from \$350,000 to \$3,000,000, up to a total development milestone payment of \$29,900,000, and sales milestone payments of \$10,000,000 and \$25,000,000, in the first year when cumulative annual net sales of licensed product exceeds \$500,000,000 and \$1,000,000,000, respectively.
+The Company is required to pay development milestone payments related to clinical trials and granting of marketing authorization ranging from \$0.4 million to \$3.0 million, up to a total development milestone payment of \$29.9 million, and sales milestone payments of \$10.0 million and \$25.0 million, in the first year when cumulative annual net sales of licensed product exceeds \$500.0 million and \$1 billion, respectively.
 The Company is also required to pay single-digit royalties on product sales over the term of the contract.

-As part of the initial public offering ("IPO") in May 2021, the Company issued 192,857 shares of common stock to Vernalis in lieu of future milestone payments by the Company of \$1,350,000, whether or not the Company achieves those milestones.
-The Company recorded the \$1,350,000 payment as research and development expense in a prior period.
-The Company has determined that no further milestone payments are considered probable as of March 31, 2023 and therefore no liability has been recorded.
+As part of the initial public offering ("IPO") in May 2021, the Company issued 192,857 shares of common stock to Vernalis in lieu of future milestone payments by the Company of approximately \$1.4 million, whether or not the Company achieves those milestones.
+The Company has determined that no further milestone payments are considered probable as of December 31, 2023, and therefore no liability has been recorded.

-Note 6.
+Note 7.
 Stockholders' Equity

 On May 4, 2021, the Company filed an amended and restated certificate of incorporation (the "Restated Certificate") with the Secretary of State of the State of Delaware in connection with the closing of its IPO.
-As set forth in the Restated Certificate, the Company's authorized capital stock consists of 40,000,000 shares of common stock, par value \$0.001 per share, and 2,000,000 shares of preferred stock, par value \$0.001 per share.
+On November 20, 2023, the Company filed a certificate of amendment to the Restated Certificate with the Secretary of State of the State of Delaware to increase the authorized number of shares of its common stock from 40,000,000 to 50,000,000 shares.
+As set forth in the Restated Certificate, as amended, the Company's authorized capital stock consists of 50,000,000 shares of common stock, par value \$0.001 per share, and 2,000,000 shares of preferred stock, par value \$0.001 per share.

-On September 28, 2022, the Company completed a private placement financing of 2,264,650 units (collectively, the "Units"), with each Unit consisting of (i) one share of its common stock and (ii) a warrant to purchase one share of its common stock, for aggregate gross proceeds of approximately \$6,647,000 (or \$2.935 per Unit).
-The Company received approximately \$6,398,000 in net proceeds after deducting offering costs of approximately \$249,000.
-Each warrant has an exercise price of \$4.215 per share, which is subject to customary adjustments in the event of any combination or split of the Company's common stock.
+On September 28, 2022, the Company completed a private placement financing of 2,264,650 units (collectively, the "Units"), with each Unit consisting of (i) one share of its common stock and (ii) a warrant to purchase one share of its common stock, for aggregate gross proceeds of approximately \$6.6 million (or \$2.935 per Unit).
+The Company received approximately \$6.3 million in net proceeds after deducting financing fees of approximately \$0.3 million.
+Each warrant has an exercise price of \$4.215 per share, which is subject to customary adjustments in the event of any combination or split of our common stock.
 The warrants expire on September 28, 2027.